viralparmardev/cropping-tool/README.md

 ___
 ## License?

 None.
-Feel free to use the project files as a template for your own assignment projects (not for the hiring process at Insider of course)!
+Feel free to use the project files as a template for your own assignment projects (not for the hiring process at Insider itself of course)!

 ___
 ## Thank you for stopping by :-)